bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 Add your answers inline, below, with your pull request.

 1. Name at least three things that a general-purpose operating system is responsible for handling.
+An OS handles resources such as cpu, SSD and RAM.
+It also it provides a gui for interaction.
+Lastly it controls services and manages time allocation of the service or scheduling.

-2. Describe the job of the Scheduler in the OS in general.
+2. Describe the job of the Scheduler in the OS in general. the Scheduler allocates time to specific programs on the processer and uses a Queue to load to memory.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.
+MLFQ optimizes turnaround time and it has good response time due to the way it handles processes. round robin schedulers on the other hand reduce response time but are bad at turn around.
 ## Programming Exercise: The Lambda School Shell (`lssh`)

 Important Safety Tip: Resist the urge to start coding until you: